Oil & gas geologist by day and seeker of the flame by, well, all the time.

 After much begging, my mother finally allowed me to start riding when I was about six years old.
 I have not turned back since.
 I started out for a couple of years showing Saddlebreds with my sister, the same way my mother and grandmother learned to ride.
 I only got 30 minutes a week, but I lived for that half hour.
 Since then I have done everything from trail riding and ranch work to jumping and dressage to barrels and poles to polo.
 So long as it is horses.

 My family bought a farm in 1998.
 This is were we keep our horses and where I spend most of my weekends.
 Where I get close to the Lord.
-It was important for my parents to raise us as they were; spending every weekend out in the country.
+It was important for my parents to raise us as they were; spending as much time out in the country as possible.
 This has become a large part of who I am.
-What I love about working with horses is that each and every one I have worked with has taught me something, not only about horses, but about myself.
+What I love about working with horses is that each and every one I have worked with has taught me something, not only just about horses, but more importantly about myself.
 Collectively, they have taught me what it means to be a true horsewoman and a better human being.

-When I went off to college for my undergraduate, I was not able to bring a horse with me.
+When I went off to college, I was not able to bring a horse with me.
 Enter Cheetah.
 She was the best life decision I ever made.
 I can and do everything on her.
 She is my go to.

 When I moved back home with my mare, I bred her to a PRE (Pura Raza Espanola/Pure Spanish Horse/Andalusian).
 The perfect thing to do while in grad school!
 My father would still beg to differ with me on that one even though he loves the booger of a horse that came out of the deal.
 She foaled in 2013 and gave me the best dun colt a gal could ask for.
 The second best life decision I ever made.
 His name is Manolito, I call him Lito.

 These days I am just trying to figure out how to have my career and have time to do what I love.
 It has it’s challenges that I am sure many of you can relate to.